Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Formative study

 Outputs differ along multiple axes: participants pointed to variation in style or tone, character names, or narrative strategy.
 For example, P1 noticed that when prompting the model to write a story about a boy and his pet, ``there might be many different plotlines but they all are about a boy named Joe and a dog named Fido.
 Is that similar?''

-But even if they are hard to operationalize, participants did care about the different aspects of the distribution that have statistical analogs.
+But even if it is hard to operationalize, participants did care about several aspects of the distribution that have statistical analogs.
 These included \textbf{the average output} or central tendency of the model, \textbf{the spread or deviation}, once they determined which features actually mattered in their task, \textbf{where the outputs diverged}, and \textbf{outliers}, which were rare but disproportionately important for reliability and safety.

 Overall, participants treated distributional reasoning for text as inherently qualitative.
 In other words, understanding what varies and what should vary requires human interpretation before any automatic evaluation can be meaningfully applied.